 - Academic achievement

 - A genuine interest in and commitment to helping SELC foster a more diverse, inclusive, and equitable workplace

 - We value a demonstrated commitment to working with communities of color and other vulnerable communities

-- Must be a second-year law student attending and in good standing at an American Bar Association accredited law school
+- Must be a first-year law student attending and in good standing at an American Bar Association accredited law school

 - Must have a strong undergraduate and law school record